Settings (Windows)

-Windows Settings (formerly PC settings) is a component of Microsoft Windows.
+Windows Settings (formerly PC settings), or simply Settings app, is a component of Microsoft Windows.
 It allows users to adjust their user preferences, configure their operating system, and manage their connected devices.
-Microsoft introduced Settings with Windows Server 2012 and Windows 8, and initially intended it to replace the Windows Control Panel, something that has not happened after a decade.
+Microsoft introduced Settings with Windows Server 2012 and Windows 8, and initially intended it to replace the Windows Control Panel, something that has not happened after more than a decade.

 Overview

-The Settings app exposed a very small portion of Windows Control Panel's functionality.
-Over time, however, it has become the sole user interface and control point for Windows Update (removed from Control Panel) and Windows Hello (never added to Control Panel.)
+The Settings app initially exposed a very small portion of Windows Control Panel (Powershell)'s functionality.
+Over time, however, it has become the sole user interface and control point for functions such as Windows Update (removed from Control Panel) and Windows Hello Control Panel Edition (never added to Control Panel).
 The app categorizes its settings by function, just as the Control Panel did since Windows XP.
 Unlike the Control Panel, however, it does not offer a unified mode in which the bulk of all available settings assail the app window in a contextually haphazard fashion.

 The Windows Settings app is a UWP app, installed in the C:\Windows\ImmersiveControlPanel path.
 The Windows components in charge of servicing UWP apps also work with this app, but refer to it as Windows.ImmersiveControlPanel.

 History

 The first versions of Windows to make the Settings app available were Windows Server 2012 and Windows 8, which Microsoft released to manufacturing on 1 August 2012.
-Before that, Windows users had to use Windows Control Panel to configure their operating system; they still do, because the Settings app is not as comprehensive.
+Before that, Windows users had to use Control Panel to configure their operating system.
 Microsoft has alleged that Settings would eventually replace Control Panel, but as of July 2024, it has not happened.

-First generation: PC Settings
+First generation of settings app on windows

-The first generation of the app, called "PC Settings" was included with Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2.
+The first generation of the app, called "PC Settings", was included with Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2.

 On Windows 8, the PC Settings app was designed as a simplified area optimized for use on touchscreen devices.
 It exposes a small portion of Control Panel functionality on a two-paned full-screen interface.
 Adding accounts and changing user pictures could only be done from this app.
 Windows 8.1 improved upon this component to include more options that were previously exclusive to Control Panel, as well as providing more organization and a redesign.
 It also added a small "Control Panel" link at the bottom of the left pane to allow users to open the Control Panel and access further options.